9 Best Budget Lenses For Sony A7iii: (2023 Buying Guide)

 I like lenses to feel big and heavy; they feel well-built.

-The design, the finished smoothness of the metal on everything about it, feels like a solid, well-built lens; it is not weather sealed.
+The design, the finished smoothness of the metal on everything about it, feels like a solid, well-built lens; it is not weather-sealed.

-So a nice big focus ring on there is essential and focused by wire, but it’s very smooth, fun, and lovely.
+So, a nice big focus ring on there is essential and focused by wire, but it’s very smooth, fun, and lovely.

-Let’s talk about sharpness; something people strive for when taking photos.
+Let’s talk about sharpness, something people strive for when taking photos.

 Everyone wants their photos to look nice and crispy sharp.

-It’s a little bit sharper, not hugely, not drastic.
-At this price, genuinely impressed with that sharpness is pretty good.
+At this price, I am genuinely impressed that sharpness is pretty good.

 In a couple of shots I took, they look impressed with how sharp this lens is for what it costs.

-Overall I was highly impressed with how sharp this lens is with the money it costs.
-So I’m very impressed with how it turned out.
+Overall, I was highly impressed with how sharp this lens is with the money it costs.

-This lens it’s going to be excellent.
+This lens is going to be excellent.

 Good-looking continuous autofocus is something that I need because I do a lot of video stuff.

 I can say it’s slightly slower than the Sony 85, but not hugely.
-Doesn’t hunt haven’t had any issues with the hunting whatsoever?

 And even in low light environments, it picked up focus well; when it locks on to its focus, it stays on its accuracy.